White Vengeance

-White Vengeance, also known as Hong Men Yan, is a 2011 historical film directed by Daniel Lee, starring Leon Lai, Feng Shaofeng, Liu Yifei, Zhang Hanyu, Anthony Wong, Jordan Chan, Andy On, Xiu Qing and Jia Qing.
-A Chinese-Hong Kong co-production, the film is loosely based on events in the Chu–Han Contention, an interregnum between the fall of the Qin dynasty and the founding of the Han dynasty in Chinese history.
-The film's Chinese title is a reference to the Feast at Hong Gate, one of the highlights of that era.
+White Vengeance is a 2011 historical drama film written and directed by Daniel Lee, starring Leon Lai, Feng Shaofeng, Liu Yifei, Zhang Hanyu, Jordan Chan, Andy On, and Anthony Wong.
+A Chinese—Hong Kong co-production, the film is loosely based on the events of the Chu–Han Contention, an interregnum between the fall of the Qin dynasty and the founding of the Han dynasty in Chinese history.
+The film's Chinese title is a reference to the Feast at Hong Gate, a significant event of that era.